fmoor/edgedb-docs/doc/datamodel/overview.rst

             |                        |
             +-------+{country}+------+

 ..
-TODO: Insert a better illustration
+TODO: Insert an illustration that better explains the data model.

-Every node in the data graph has a specific *type*.
-There are three categories of types in EdgeDB: *object types*, *scalar types*, and *collection types*.
-Only object type nodes can have links to other nodes.
+Every node in the data graph holds a value and has a specific *type*.
+There are two main categories of types in EdgeDB: *object types* and *primitive types*.

+The EdgeDB data graph follows the following rules:

+1. Only object type nodes can have links to other nodes, primitive type nodes have no links.

+2. The identity of an object node is determined by the value of its ``id`` link, whereas all primitive type nodes have distinct identities.

+3. All nodes in the data graph have distinct identities.

+4. There can be a maximum of one link instance of a given link type between two object nodes.